-Ben Vollers (born in 1947) is a Dutch artist who has been creating abstract paintings on both canvas and paper since 1988.
+Ben Vollers (1947-2023) was a Dutch artist who has been creating abstract paintings on both canvas and paper since 1988.

-Ben Vollers paints spontaneously and without any preconceived idea.
-His abstract paintings develop on the spot, with free association of colour, line and form.
+Ben Vollers painted spontaneously and without any preconceived idea.
+His abstract paintings were developed on the spot, with free association of colour, line and form.
 His physical impulse is particularly apparent in his ‘graffiti type’ lines that move carelessly through the large forms, sometimes they form the start of the painting and sometimes they are the finishing touch.

 Besides his individual work, Ben Vollers has been painting with Fons Heijnsbroek since 2006 – they produced the Benfo paintings.
 Large, expressive abstract canvases painted simultaneously on the spot.